Stomy Bugsy

 Gilles Duarte ([ʒil dwaʁte]; born 21 May 1972), better known by his stage name Stomy Bugsy, is a French rapper and actor from Sarcelles, France.

 Biography

 Born in Paris on 21 May 1972 from Republic of Cape Verde, Duarte co-founded hip hop band Ministère AMER in the early 90s.
 In 1996, he started a solo career with the album Le Calibre qu'il te faut (The calibre that you need) and found great success with the single "Mon papa à moi est un gangster".
-Going on to release 5 more full-length solo albums, 10 collaborative albmus including one live record with hip-hope collective Secteur Ä. His latest solo release is Royalties in 2015, released online on April 27, 2015.
+Going on to release 5 more full-length solo albums, 10 collaborative albums including one live record with hip-hop collective Secteur Ä. His latest solo release is Royalties in 2015, released online on April 27, 2015.